 In preparation for the experience, first know that girls are kept extremely busy, particularly at the beginning so do not expect to hear much from them until the evenings.
 While they can use their phones between houses, there isn’t much time.
 Some days the girls are clad in ridiculously high heels and sundresses and trying desperately not to allow their make-up to run despite the sauna-like temperatures (got to love Tampa in August).
 In this regard, your daughter will get a shopping list before the rush to be sure she is appropriately attired.
 Include a battery-operated fan and Band-Aids on the list and start saving now.

 We’ve got some great suggestions from our interns for what to wear for recruitment.
-You can read that here.
+At USF, recruitment has specific theme days they follow but as to outfit suggestions, you may read that here.

 Most going through recruitment already have heard about the different sorority houses at USF and, although there may be the same sorority in another college; somehow their reputations may change at each school.
 In their mind, they know which ones are considered the most popular and which preconceived labels go with each.
 That is exactly what makes this a difficult process because just like in the real world, rumors are based on idle chatter, not fact.
 If you have any influence at all, encourage your daughters to look beyond the Greek letters (all houses have a combination of them) and have an open mind.
 Hopefully, your daughter will be able to move beyond the process and focus more on finding like-minded young women and a place where she will fit in.
 I have witnessed girls joining sororities, because of specific Greek letters only to realize after a few weeks, their choice was not right for them.
 Remind them that each sister is not a clone of the others and they are made up of many different girls.